wlswotmd/gef/FAQ.md

 ## Is there any information that should be provided when reporting?
 You will need a screenshot or a copy of the terminal string when the problem occurred.
 In addition, I am glad if there are the results of the `version` command and `arch-info` command.

+Additionally, if the issue is related to kernel debugging, please provide a set of environments (`run.sh`, `bzImage`, `rootfs`, etc.) or where to get them.

 ## Is it okay to fork and modify?
 Yes, however, please follow the license.